The ideal well water pressure for a home falls between 40 and 60 psi.

 Water pressure refers to the absolute pressure in the pressure tank and is measured in pounds per square inch (psi).
 You can adjust water pressure settings at the tank.
 Flow rate is the volume of water pumped by the submersible motor and is measured in gallons per minute (gpm).
 It’s an intrinsic property of the well pump, and you can’t adjust it.

 In other words, flow rate is the volume of water coming out of a single faucet over a small chunk of time, and water pressure is the force pushing that water toward the faucet.
-Think of the flow rate as the water coming out of a single faucet and the water pressure as the water in the entire property.

 The ideal pressure for an average family of three to four people is 40–60 psi, with an average flow rate of 5–8 gpm.